-Beef Manhattan in slow cooker – Crockpot or on the stove turns out great.
-Use slow cooker chuck roast for tender shredded beef or your favorite cut for dinner.
+Beef Manhattan in a Crockpot or on the stove turns out great.
+Use slow cooker chuck roast for tender shredded beef or your favorite cut of beef to make this for dinner this week.

 Slow Cooker Beef Manhattan